 Drones are mostly designed– or restricted– to fly for limited periods of time, although some tethered drones can fly for much longer periods.
 Racing drones and toy drones only offer 5 to 10 minutes of flying time while top-end commercial and camera drones can last between 30 and 45 minutes (or even longer).
-This obviously impacts the amount of distance or range that the drone can cover.
+The maximum flight time impacts the amount of distance or range that the drone can cover.

 Drones generally need to be controlled by a drone pilot via a remote controller or RC (Radio Control) transmitter.
 These controllers tend to take the form of those you would see operating RC toys.
 The controllers allow the drone pilot to operate the UAV remotely and can come in variable shapes and sizes.
-In addition, they may come with or without LCD screens, and even smartphone and tablets can be mounted.
-Different transmitters can also have varying features, some of which can be programmed and customized.
+Also, they may come with or without LCD screens, and even smartphones and tablets can be mounted.

 Ideally, the controller should have a minimum of four channels.
 Furthermore, most drone controllers operate on a 2.4 GHz frequency.
-Therefore, depending on the type of drone, the correct controller needs to be bound to the drone.
 For a longer range, a controller with lower frequencies is required.
 RC transmitters can also operate via Wi-Fi.

 Lastly, in addition to checking a variety of other technical specifications, the drone pilot should ensure the controller is comfortable to use and ergonomic, with the buttons and control knobs easy to operate within their hands.

-The speeds which drones can reach similarly depend on some of the factors mentioned previously: size, weight, motors, weather, etc. Some professional and lightweight racing drones are the fastest commercial drones available.
-RTF (Ready-To-Fly) racing drones can easily reach over 100 mph, but most will max out at around 75 mph.
+Some professional and lightweight racing drones are the fastest commercial drones available.
+RTF (Ready-To-Fly) racing drones can easily reach over 100 mph, but most other drones will max out at around 75 mph.

 The fastest recorded drone is the DRL RacerX which set the Guinness World Record for the fastest ground speed in 2017 at 163.5 miles per hour.